szymach/c-pchart/README.md

 - Replaced all `exit()` / `die()` commands with `throw` statements.

-- Refactored the code to meet PSR-2 standard and added annotations (as best as I could figure them out). to methods Also, typehinting was added to methods where possible, so some backwards compatibility breaks may occur if you did some weird things.
+- Refactored the code to meet PSR-2 standard and added annotations (as best as I could figure them out) to methods Also, typehinting was added to methods where possible, so some backwards compatibility breaks may occur if you did some weird things.